Funding local crisis support

 is the amount of funding needed to provide emergency support to families across the UK

-is the amount of funding we've secured for councils through campaigning so far
+is the amount of funding secured for councils through campaigning over the last year

 strengthening the safety net